CorBer/OLD-teensy_batdetector/README.md

 <b>IMPORTANT: updates since version 0.84 have problems with replaying files from the SD-card.
 Recording works fine !
 NOT SOLVED YET</b>

+<b>0.91</b><br> CURRENTLY TESTING
+-this hopefully solves the issues with replay of recorded files that were present since v0.84

 <b>0.89</b><br>
 - eeprom version 0001